 Podcasts The Clinical Podcasts page has podcasts of interest to those in allied health, nursing and various medical specialties.
 If you have some time in your commute, walk or at home you might like to try some of these out.

-Procedures Made Easier Three steps to make clinical procedure (and patient handout) development easier
+Procedures Made Easier Three steps to make clinical procedure (and patient handout) development easier.
+Both of these are quite onerous tasks so it might as well be made easier if possible.

 Rehabilitation Reference Center This is a little like UpToDate but for allied health staff.
 It gives overviews of rehabilitation topics.
 Of interest to physiotherapists, occupational therapists, speech therapists etc. Almost 800 clinical reviews, 100 research, instruments, 10,000 exercise images, 3000 patient handouts.
 Kick the wheels of RRC ...